nathaniel-heatwole/Freedom_of_Information_Act/README.md

 • Wrote document encapsulating public interest arguments supporting release and presenting detailed research agenda (FOIA.pdf)

+• Ultimately, I plan to write one or multiple journal articles discussing the inconsistent and often contradictory actions of federal agencies as it relates to the release of "near-death" audio and video through the FOIA, and doing the analyses proposed in the research agenda (if the FOIA request is successful).

 PUBLIC ACCOUNTABILITY

 • Fire was caused by inadequate ATF oversight of federally-licensed fireworks manufactures and suppliers and failures of federal controls on pyrotechnics